 1. Natural Golden Glow

-In the summer, there’s no other perfect look than the glow of natural looking makeup!
+This my go-to natural makeup look not just in the summer, for me there’s no other perfect look than the glow of natural-looking makeup!
 Here’s how to get a beautiful sun-kissed skin:

-- Clean, moisturize, and prep your skin and then apply NARS Sheer Glow Foundation.
+- Clean, moisturize, and prep your skin, and then apply a natural foundation.
+NARS Sheer Glow Foundation is one of my top recommendations.

-- Apply a mineral-based concealer under the eyes and cover any areas of redness.
+- Apply a concealer under the eyes and cover any areas of redness and blemishes.

-- Apply a lightweight setting powder to the t-zone.
+- Apply lightweight setting powder to the t-zone.

 - Slightly polish on Mac Cream Blusher in Ladyblush over your cheekbones.